• Skip to primary navigation

 I’ll happily eat them right out of my palm – apple style.

-I use them in an easy bruschetta appetizer or squeezed into farmers market juice.
+I use them in bruschetta al pomodoro or squeezed into farmers market juice.

 And when they’re not quite ripe, of course, I’m never sad about fried green tomatoes cooked in the air fryer or skillet.